 Gram Staining Reaction

 This was carried out using a clean grease free slide.
 A sterile wireloop was used to aseptically pick a colony of each test organisms and this was placed on the slides and air dried.
 The smear was first covered with crystal violet for 30-60seconds.
 The stained slides were washed off with tap water.
 The smear on the slide was covered with lugol‘s iodine for 30 seconds and was washed off with clean tap water.
 The smears were rapidly decolourized with acetone-alcohol and was immediately washed with clean tap water.
 The stained slides were counter stained with safranin for 30-60second and washed off with clean water.
-The slide were air-dried and the under surface blotted.
+The slides were air-dried and the under surface blotted.
 Immersion oil was added to the stained slide and examined using 100x objective.

-Mortility test (Hanging Drop Method)
+Motility test (Hanging Drop Method)

 Two drops of wet suspension of the test organism was placed on a grease-free coverslip and quickly inverted over a depression grease-free glass slide supported by a ring of petroleum jelly.
 It was examined under the microscope with 10x and 40x objective lenses.
-Visible movement of the organism indicate mortility.
-Absent of this movement indicates no mortility (Cheesbrough, 2006).
+Visible movement of the organism indicate motility.
+Absent of this movement indicates no motility (Cheesbrough, 2006).

 Biochemical Test